le-santos/library-app/README.md

 ## How to Install?

-Download or fork this repository.
+Download or clone this repository.

 In the project directory, install the necessary packages locally by running: